Priyakanha2806/Priya-Singh-Prompt-Engineering-Portfolio/Priya_Singh_PromptEngineering.md

 Think of it like learning to identify different dog breeds.
 At first, you make mistakes, but after seeing many examples, you get better and better.
 Neural networks learn in a similar way by practicing with lots of examples.

 That's why neural networks can help computers recognize faces, understand speech, and recommend videos.

+### 1.1 Scenario B: Professional Email

+#### Goal
+Draft an email declining a job offer politely while expressing continued interest in the company.

+#### Initial Prompt (V1)

+Write an email declining a job offer.

+#### Refined Prompt (V2)

+Write a professional email declining a job offer while thanking the employer for the opportunity.

+#### Final Prompt (V3)

+You are a professional career advisor.
+Write a formal email to decline a job offer because another opportunity was accepted.
+Express sincere gratitude, maintain a positive relationship, and mention interest in future opportunities with the company.
+Keep the tone professional and respectful.

+#### Final Output

+Subject: Thank You for the Opportunity

+Dear Hiring Manager,

+Thank you very much for offering me the opportunity to join your organization.
+I sincerely appreciate the time and effort that you and your team invested throughout the recruitment process.

+After careful consideration, I have decided to accept another opportunity that aligns more closely with my current career goals.
+Therefore, I must respectfully decline your offer.

+This decision was not easy, as I was genuinely impressed by your company's culture, values, and the professionalism of everyone I met during the process.

+I am grateful for your confidence in my abilities and hope our paths may cross again in the future.
+I would welcome the opportunity to stay connected and explore potential opportunities with your organization at a later date.

+Thank you again for your understanding, and I wish you and your team continued success.

+Sincerely,

+Priya Singh